Massage – The Benefits

 o A flat hand should be touched only to the abdomen, but only superficially.

-It is not recommended that pregnant women lie on their stomach with a beneath their belly as this could cause unnecessary strain on the lower back.
+It is not recommended that pregnant women lie on their stomach with a pillow beneath their belly as this could cause unnecessary strain on the lower back.
 Some therapists may provide a special cushion or table to put a belly in, but this is still ill-advised.

 Pregnant women should consult their healthcare providers beforehand before receiving a massage.
 It is advisable that you choose a suitably qualified practitioner with whom you can discuss your conditions in order for treatment to be modified to meet your individual needs because so much can change during pregnancy and how the body reacts to one thing or another.